Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Introduction and Motivation

-A specific situation where such a data accrual occurs is in a medical study.
-For example, a subject may experience different types of recurring cancer, with the longitudinal marker being the prostate-specific antigen (PSA) level categorized into a finite ordinal set, while the health status is categorized into either a healthy, diseased, or dead state, with the last state absorbing.
-A variety of situations in a biomedical, engineering, public health, sociology, and economics settings, where such data structure arise, are further described in Section \ref{sec: scenarios}.
 Several previous works dealing with modeling have either focused in the marginal modeling of each of the three data components, or in the joint modeling of two of the three data components.
 In this paper we tackle the problem of {\em simultaneously} modeling all three data components: RCR, LM, and HS, in order to account for the associations among these components, which would not be possible using either the marginal modeling approach or the joint modeling of pairwise combinations of these three components.
 A joint full model could also subsume these previous marginal or joint models -- in fact, our proposed class of models subsumes as special cases models that have been considered in the literature.
 In contrast, only by imposing restrictive assumptions, such as the independence of the three model components, could one obtain a joint full model from marginal or pairwise joint models.
 As such, a joint full model will be less likely to be mis-specified, thereby reducing the potential biases that could accrue from mis-specified models among estimators of model parameters or when predicting residual lifetime.